 Street photography for me is one of the most trickiest aspects of photography to do well.
 It’s one of those things that seems so simple until you try to do it.
 The best street images create curiosity in the viewer, there’s the suggestion of a narrative; who is this person, what are they doing, etc, and also there’s a clarity and simplicity of composition that’s incredibly difficult to achieve when photographing complicated and dynamic city streets.

-Earlier this month I ran a three day street photography workshop in Lisbon with Hugo from Fuji X Passion, and with the clients who came over to spend a weekend with us we wanted to concentrate on this simplicity while wandering the streets of this bustling city and it’s labyrinthine old neighbourhoods.
+Earlier this month I ran a three day street photography workshop in Lisbon, and with the clients who came over to spend a weekend with us we wanted to concentrate on this simplicity while wandering the streets of this bustling city and it’s labyrinthine old neighbourhoods.
 After we’d got everyone checked into the hotel, we headed into one of my favourite old quarters around the Bica funicular.
 Unfortunately we arrived a little late in the day and the entire street was completely in shadow, but we still played around with shooting the tram and some of the people waiting on the street before the bars opened up.
 Heading up the steps towards the Miradouro Santa Catarina we could see that the low sun was illuminating the park in beautiful golden light, however in places like this the sheer volume of people can sometimes make it tricky to see what to shoot.
 The aim is to find clean compositions amidst all the visual chaos which can take some time to see.
 I love backlit subjects, but the problem with silhouettes is that if not carefully composed they can all blend together into a blocky mess and finding clearly defined shapes that don’t merge into the background or other figures can be quite challenging.
 One trick here is to shoot from a very low angle which puts the subject against the sky, so when I saw this young boy with a hula hoop and a fan I got as close as I could with a wide angle lens, lowered the camera almost to the floor and, using the articulating screen to compose, tried to capture the moment.

 After a great meal nearby we headed home for the night and met at the hotel the next morning before heading to the old district of Alfama to do some more shooting.
 Before heading out that day we’d made a small presentation outlining the different approaches to street photography; from finding an interesting spot and waiting for someone to pass through the image, to capturing spontaneous scenes as they happened.
 As always, the aim was to create clean compositions, scan the edge of the frame and ensure that nothing extraneous was included in the image.
 Using lines to lead the eye through the image, using shadow areas to create negative space and frame the image.
 Our eyes tend to move towards light so it’s not a good idea to have bright areas on the edge of the frame away from the main focal point.